Chalchihuites Municipality: History

 It was a Teotihuacano ceremonial center lying on the Tropic of Cancer.
 It has a number of important features, including petroglyphs, a processional walkway and the Hall of Columns.
 It has some of the best evidence for astronomical alignments at an archaeological site but remains poorly known.

 The archaeologist Manuel Gamio referred to Chalchihuites as a "culture of transition" between the Mesoamerican civilizations and the so-called Chichimeca hunter-gatherers who lived in the arid plateau of central Mexico.
 Chalchihuites and La Quemada were both outposts of Mesoamerican settlement in an ecological and cultural frontier area.
 However, in this transition zone, climatic changes caused continual shifts in the available resource base, discouraging most attempts at creating permanent settlements.

 It is also known for a large church that is located in its colonial center.

 It founded by the Spanish captain Martin Perez in 1556 of a community from Guadalajara, in the first years after the conquest, became known as a mining center since 1591, when a group of Spaniards and Tlaxcalans were to be placed there by order of the viceroy Don Luis de Velasco.
 It is known that Don Lucas de Montealegre governed that colony as governor.
 The municipality dates from the same period as that of Sombrerete; From immemorial time it was part of the Mayor's Office of the same name, having constitutional character the year of 1824.
 Formerly it was called Real of Mines of the Valley of San Pedro de los Chalchihuites, they formed three districts or divisions: Chalchihuites, Tonalá and Nueva Tlaxcala, But in 1857 this last part, that belonged to Jalisco, was added to the State of Zacatecas by constitutional declaration.

+Demographics

+The municipality of Chalchihuites, according to the 2020 Population and Housing Census, has 10,086 inhabitants, of which 4,892 are men and 5,194 are women.

+Locations

+The municipality includes a total of 69 localities in its territory.
+The main ones, considering their population from the 2020 Census, are: